apl-ocean-engineering/rosbags2video/README.md

 Convert images from multiple topics in a rosbag to a constant framerate video with topics displayed side to side.
 Conversion from timestamps to constant framerate is achieved through duplicating frames.
 Images for each topic will be scaled to the same height and placed side to side horizontally.

 This should not be used for precise conversions.
-The primary purpose is to provide a visual for the image contents of a bag file for multiple topics at once.
+The primary purpose is to provide a quick visual representation for the image contents of a bag file for multiple topics at once.
 There are several quirks present as a tradeoff for simplicity and faster processing:

 * The program updates for every relevant message in the bag file.
 Each update, the most recently processed images from each topic are horizontally concatenated.
 The resulting image is written for duration equal to the time since the last update.
 Black images are used as substitutes for topics that have not had a message.
 * If a particular topic ends earlier than the rest, then the program will continue using the most recent image from that topic.
 This behavior may or may not be desirable.